You might have heard that HDMI cables can lose picture quality at certain lengths.

 When it comes to cables, one of the most common mantras is, “It either works, or it doesn’t”.
 Sometimes, it’s not that simple.
 In some cases, a long cable will just be unreliable.

-An HDMI cable can still work over long distances, but you might run into graphical artifacts, a loss of brightness, input lag, a low refresh rate, and other issues.
+An HDMI cable can still work over long distances, but you might run into graphical artefacts, a loss of brightness, input lag, a low refresh rate, and other issues.
 When you start encountering those issues, you can bet that the cable is running into issues.

 Basically, what happens is the cable sends the information that it can, which isn’t always the information that you’re expecting to receive.
 It’s pushing through 1s and 0s but sometimes not all the packets can make it to the end-point.